CyVerse-learning-materials/foss-2019/software_essentials/R_Studio.rst

 3. Open RStudio.

-Go to Session -> Set Working Directory to set where you will pull data files from and/or save your code
+Go to Session -> Set Working Directory to set where you will pull data files from and/or save your code.

 **Introduction**
 ----------------